Join us for a poetry reading with Danez Smith, Yoshyhwh Ben Yisrael, and K Lange!

 1402 W Grove St, Boise

-$6 for students with code, $8 for Cabin members with code, $10 everyone else
+TICKETS AVAILABLE AT THE DOOR: $6 for students with ID, $8 for Cabin members with code, $10 everyone else

 This event is proudly sponsored by…